oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 ```

 Independent of how the user authenticates, in this case using Okta, another client registration is in play for the search request.
 The `SearchController` requires a `github` authorized client, that is set as an attribute in the WebClient.
 With this parameter, Spring Security will resolve the access token for accessing the GitHub REST Api.
 Notice the controller autowires a `WebClient` instance that will be configured in the next section, along with the GitHub client registration.
-Also notice the mentioned declarative composition of the request.
-The URI, parameters, request attributes and response extraction are defined through method chaining.
+Also, notice the mentioned declarative composition of the request.
+The URI, parameters, request attributes, and response extraction are defined through method chaining.

 ## Access an OAuth2 Third-Party Resource with Spring WebClient